jolynch/website/content/drafts/there_has_been_inflation.md

 {{< /highlight >}}

 At the top end of the education market we have again seen higher price increases than 2.3%, probably around 4%.
-This was somewhat surprisingly low, in my opinion, as a 20 year
+This was somewhat surprisingly low to me, in my opinion, as a 20 year
 [US Treasury Bond](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/pages/TextView.aspx?data=yieldYear&year=2000)
 yielded around 6% in 2000 (although only 1.5%
 [today](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/pages/TextView.aspx?data=yieldYear&year=2021)),
 and median household wage growth was around 2.4% over roughly the same period.
-There is likely further analysis to do here, however, around the real cost of University as a larger share of college is paid for with debt rather than income or savings.
+Bear in mind though that these are annually compounding rates, so over many years small percentage differences can manifest in large outcomes.
+In addition, there is likely further analysis to do here around the real cost of University as a larger share of college is paid for with debt rather than pure income or savings.

 ## Conclusion